phryniszak/strtt/README.md

 # SYSTEMVIEW

-One experimental future option is to use this program with Segger SystemView using tcp connection.
+One experimental option is to use this program with Segger SystemView using tcp connection.
 To use it, the program must be built with the SYSVIEW option.

 `cmake -DSYSVIEW=1 ..`